hwipl/blog/drafts/tc-bpf_from_c/README.md

 then, attach and detach it on a network interface using the TC Netlink interface without external tools like `tc` in C code.

-## Code Snippets
+## Appendix: Code

-The sections below contain C code snippets that show a dummy BPF program and a complete implementation of tc-bpf attaching and detaching as described above, build instructions, as well as usage examples.
+The sections below contain C code of a dummy BPF program and an implementation of TC BPF attaching and detaching as described above, build instructions, as well as usage examples.
 You can also find the source code here:

 - [Dummy BPF Program](https://github.com/hwipl/snippets-c/blob/main/bpf/tc-accept.c)
 - [TC-BPF Attaching](https://github.com/hwipl/snippets-c/blob/main/bpf/tc-load.c)